Registration with the System for Award Management is Now Required

-Applicants are now required by federal law to register with the government’s System for Award Management (opens new window).
+Applicants are now required by federal law to register with the government’s System for Award Management (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Registration is necessary for NCUA to meet federal grant disclosure requirements, and instructions for creating an account and registering your credit union are available on the “Help Documents” section of the Office of Small Credit Union Initiatives’ Grants and Loans information page.
 Instructions may also be found on the System for Award Management’s website.
 There is no registration fee.

-Credit unions with questions about registering should contact the Federal Service Desk (opens new window) online or by telephone at 866-606-8220.
+Credit unions with questions about registering should contact the Federal Service Desk (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) online or by telephone at 866-606-8220.
 For questions about the Community Development assistance grants, contact NCUA’s Office of Small Credit Union Initiatives at firstname.lastname@example.org.

-Credit unions may submit one application for all initiatives using NCUA’s CyberGrants program (opens new window).
+Credit unions may submit one application for all initiatives using NCUA’s CyberGrants program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Each credit union may apply for more than one initiative; however, grant awards are subject to the availability of funds.

 The four eligible initiatives and maximum grant awards are: